Meet the Author

 Other nonfiction works Soni has scheduled to complete include her own memoir, "20 Years of Chaos--Help!
 There's a Wolf in my Bed" and, "Janes Story" the Unsolved Murder of Kathy Gloddy.

-In 2017 Soni also contributed a chapter upon request by Dr. Jacquline Ford for a college information science reference book, published by IGI Global International Academic Publisher available at Amazon Books.
+In 2017 Soni also contributed a chapter upon request by Dr. Jacquline Ford, and a college information science reference book, published by IGI Global International Academic Publisher available at Amazon Books.

 Although researching and learning the craft of novel writing has taken nearly 4,000 hours since 2015, Sonirarely misses opportunities to spend time with friends and family.
 She also enjoys traveling, meeting new people, and cooking.
 For many years Soni fed her family and friends 'mess style' and is working on a cookbook with her second oldest daughter, RozAnna.
 Mess photos and recipes can be found on Facebook: #messmunch or Instagram: mess_hall_chef.

-The American Southwest is rich with history and interesting historical figures and Soni never forgets to thank her long-time companion Norm for introducing her to William Fourr and sponsoring her writing.
+The American Southwest is rich with history and interesting historical figures and Soni never forgets to thank her long-time companion Norm for introducing her to William Fourr and sponsoring her writing all these years.

 Soni would like to thank her online and social media friends for the many precious years of brainstorming with her, making her laugh, and above all things--believing in her.